Senate to pass budget, ushering in lull in fiscal battle

 “We’re going to get a breather here.
 Congress will let things cool off a bit and there’ll be other issues that come to the forefront in the spring,” said Greg Valliere, chief political strategist at Potomac Research Group, a firm that advises institutional investors on Washington politics.

-In addition to gun control and immigration, these also will include work on simplifying the tax code, which is particularly important to Republicans.
+These include legislation on gun control, immigration reform and initial work on simplifying the tax code, which is particularly important to Republicans.

-After 2013 started with high drama over the January 1 “fiscal cliff” tax increase on the wealthy, Republicans in the House of Representatives chose not to press demands for deep spending cuts on a February debt limit increase or this week’s funding bill.
+After 2013 started with high drama over the January 1 “fiscal cliff” tax increase on the wealthy, Republicans in the House of Representatives chose not to press demands for deep spending cuts on a February debt-limit increase or on this week’s funding bill.

 Some $85 billion in automatic spending cuts were triggered on March 1, but their effects are just now starting to become apparent, and the funding bill will ease some of the pain for government agencies.